- Staff IT Service Desk

 IT Services are only recommending the purchase of laptops or Chromebooks.
 Both can be used in the office, connected to a docking station monitor, keyboard &mouse acting just like a desktop.
 They can also then be taken home to be used for remote working.
 Desktop computers remove that flexibility, and to buy both, in most cases, would not be an efficient use of resources.

 The current standard laptop model that we stock is the lightest and fastest we have ever provided and should meet the needs of most staff in UCC.
 Dell are UCC's preferred supplier.
 Specifications below.

 - 14” Screen

 - Laptop Bag

 Please visit https://servicedesk.ucc.ie and choose option 7 or contact your local IT administrator to arrange the purchase of all standard IT equipment.

-Where to get monitor keyboard and mouse
+Where to get monitor keyboard, mouse and or headset

 - Can be collected from your office.